meza/trance-stack/README.md

 >
 > We use [adr-tools](https://github.com/meza/adr-tools) to manage our ADRs.
 It is installed as part of the stack, so you
 > should be able to use it right away.

+> **warning**
+> This README isn't trying to teach you how to use these services, please refer to the services' documentation for that.

 ### Environment